bridgecrew-perf7/LDOS--Deployment/01-Infrastructure/01-Environment/infrastructure.md

 ---

 <em>add a 'k8s' user to the wheel group (log in as root):</em>
+the k8s account has previously been created.
+``add k8s to wheel group:``
 ```
 sudo -i
 usermod -aG wheel k8s